7 June 2021

 Please do not visit our Hospice until further notice.
 Whilst we continue to run our Inpatient Unit, most of our colleagues are continuing to work, and support our patients and their families, remotely.
 They can be contacted via email or have their telephones diverted which means that you can contact them in the usual way.
 Please don’t hesitate to call reception on 01622 792200 if you need to leave a message for anyone.

-If the designated visitors are being dropped at the Hospice by another family member, or friend, we recommend that the driver waits in their car for their own protection.
+If visitors are being dropped at the Hospice by another family member, or friend, we recommend that the driver waits in their car for their own protection.
 Unfortunately, they will not be able to wait inside the Hospice.

 If your loved one is at the end of their life and is displaying symptoms or has been diagnosed with COVID-19, please contact our Inpatient Unit directly 01622 792200 ext 210.
 Visiting will be considered on a case by case basis and where we can ensure maximum protection for patients, visitors and colleagues.